-The Committee shall meet once every other month or at least six (6) times in a year or more frequently, as the circumstances dictate.
-All Committee members are expected to attend each meeting in person or through an authorized representative having the same qualification as required by the Bangko Sentral ng Pilipinas.
+The Committee shall meet at least once every quarter or more frequently as the circumstances dictate.
+All Committee members or their authorized representative are expected to attend the meeting in person or through electronic means allowed by the Bangko Sentral ng Pilipinas (BSP); provided, that the said authorized representatives possess the same qualifications as required by the BSP.

-A quorum will comprise of at least three Trust Committee members consisting a majority of the Trust Committee members.
+A quorum will comprise of a majority of the existing Trust Committee members.